Harry Potter and all characters, etc. belong to J.K. Rowling, not me.

 "That book that contains the House Elf Contract."

 Shortly after that, the Order Meeting ended, and dinner was served.
-Molly Weasley's cooking was good, but somehow he preferred his own mother's.
+Molly Weasley's cooking was good, but somehow Harry preferred his own mother's.
 Ron Weasley displayed his usual table manners, practically eating his plate as he shoved mouthful after mouthful of mashed potatoes and roast beef into the black hole he called his mouth.
 His mother tried correcting him many times, but nothing could dissuade him from convincing everyone at the table that he was part swine.

 When the meal was finished, the McGonagalls and Hermione left for Aunt Minnie's mansion, where Hermione was able to happily read through the book she'd found.
 After she'd studied it for a few hours, reading a full account of the war that wizards had forced on the peaceful elves until they were thoroughly defeated and forced into their servant contract, she was anxious to discuss it.

 "It would seem at first glance that the contract the elves were forced to sign is air-tight, without any loopholes.
-However, I there is one possible way to free them all.
+However, I believe there is one possible way to free them all.
 Tell me if you agree.
 Here's the way it's worded.

 'We, the English elves, in order to end the hostilities between us and the English wizards, hereby pledge the complete servitude of ourselves and all our descendants forever to the following families until they free us by giving us clothes directly from their hand:…'